fbpx

 • Step 1 – EPM Definition – Defining EPM within your unique context as well as the roll out strategy to ensure that the objectives of the implementation are in line with the overall process of all stakeholders.

-• Step 4 – Implementation Requirements – In this final step the organisation needs to develop a list of specific requirements and phases that the organisation will agree upon.
+• Step 4 – Implementation Requirements – In this final step the organization needs to develop a list of specific requirements and phases that the organization will agree upon.
 The purpose of this final step is to establish a realistic agreement among all parties so that the final expectations of the EPM strategy are defined and met.

 Identifying “EPM Readiness”